merenlab/merenlab.org/_includes/_mentorship_data.md

 ### Are mentors making it easy to raise mentorship concerns

-If a mentor is not explicitly asking for feedback from their mantees on the mentorship they are receiving, it may not be the end of the world, if they are at least making it easier for their mentees to raise their concerns.
+If a mentor is not explicitly asking for feedback from their mentees on the mentorship they are receiving, it may not be the end of the world, if they are at least making it easier for their mentees to raise their concerns.
 However, most mentors seem to make it difficult for their